Scunthorpe Alphas: Division Two

+Promotion to Division One

+In 2023 the Alphas started their regular season with a loss away at the Northumberland Vikings 24–13.
+The Alphas would go on to beat the Lancashire Wolverines, Darlington Steam and the Yorkshire Rams twice.
+The Alphas ultimately faltered at home to the Vikings 28–0.
+An 8–2 regular season in their first year in Division 1 would result in two consecutive playoff berths.
+The Alphas won their first Division 1 playoff game 23–13 away at the Glasgow Tigers on 20 August 2023 before being defeated by the Nottingham Caesars ending their Premier Division promotion bid.

+In 2024 the club were re-aligned into the NFC 1 North with the Yorkshire Rams, Sheffield Giants, Chester Romans and the Humber Warhawks.
+Finishing with a 6-2 record they clinched the divisional title and secured a play-off game against Shropshire Revolution.

+The Alphas have a regular season record of 16–2 over their first two official seasons in the league.

-Youth Team
+Youth team

 The Alphas introduced several levels of Youth team football in 2020 and in turn appointed former Great Britain Lions youth coach Richard Scott as their new U19 Head Coach.
 The Alphas will also run a U16 team with coaches Ryan McEntee and Patrick Galvin on board to work under coach Scott.

 In 2022, Scunthorpe Alphas saw the selection of 2 members of the Scunthorpe Alphas selected to represent the Great Britain U17s Team in LT Dominic Norbron and WR Jay Robinson.

 Stadium

 The Alphas play their home games at Quibell Park Stadium, the former home of the Steelers.
 Quibell Park is a purpose-built athletics and cycling velodrome stadium that has an American football field in the centre.
-The Alphas also use the adjacent field for practice making the Quibell Park complex their home for both training and match day.
+The Alphas also use the adjacent field for practice making the Quibell Park complex their home for both training and match days.